yenny-maya/data-project-portfolio/urban-mobility-economic-analysis/README.md

 ## Context

-This project analyzes whether traffic congestion levels are associated with economic productivity in major Latin American cities.
+This project evaluates the relationship between traffic congestion and economic productivity in major Latin American cities.

 ## Data Sources